Saimon8420/contactBook_Backend_with-Node_Mongodb/README.md

 # Project_Name: Contact Book.
 Visit # https://amazing-llama-99e7de.netlify.app

 ## Description:
-This is a contact book, where user can add personal contact, can delete, update and remove existing contacts.For all these operation first user have to login, if he/she is an authorized user, else he/she have create personal account.
+This project is contact book, where user can add personal contact, can also delete, update and remove existing contacts.
+For all these operation first user have to login.
+If he/she is an authorized user, he/she can login into system, else he/she have to create personal account.

 ### Features:
 * Tokenized authentication system.
 So, after login user doesn't need to login again.
 It will valid until expired token or user logout from system by his/her own action.